SamyAbisaleh/Interactive-Lab-Hub/Final Project/README.md

 Sadly the final result was dissapointing.
 I wasn't able to get the trashcan to operate properly for a long period of time as it constantly failed.
 The point of failure was the NPN transistor, and overall there are many inefficiencies with the project itself.

+### Mistakes & Problems

+The following section will discuss problems that occured that cannot be fixed, and why they occured.
+The goal of this is to provide people with information I learned that should not be repeated and why they should not be repeated.

+The largest problem I had when conducting this test was ruining the arduino.
+In short, I connected the arduino and then the next time I connected it to my computer the computer stopped registering it.
+In retrospect I believe the reason for this is due to connecting the digital output of the arduino directly to the motor.

+The issue is that I connected a very low power (milliamps) to a motor that requires 10 Amps of current.
+The motor is demanding 10 amps while the arduino is only able to provide 40mA.
+This is a huge difference in their current needs and resulted in the atmega chip dying.

+I have ordered another ATmega328 chip and I am going to test to see if it solves the problem and post my results here.

 ### Future Work

-I plan to adjust all these problems in the future with multiple different implementations to help fix the issues I currently have.
+The three largest issues I currently have are circuitry, power, and lack of features.

 #### Fix #1: Circuitry

 The first and most important fix that needs to be implemented into this is a better, more adaptable circuit.
-In otherwords, the circuit needs to not fry the transistor each time it is used.
-To do
+In otherwords, the circuit needs to be rated for the current it is recieving.

 This fix will be implemented in two main steps.